 Research and Development

 Our dynamic Research and Development team promotes evidence-informed, high quality practice at Autism Queensland.
-Reviews of current evidence inform our services, and research is conducted that aims to inform future directions of programs for children and adults on the autism spectrum.
+Reviews of current evidence inform our services, and research is conducted that aims to inform future directions of programs for autistic children and adults.

 RESEARCH PROGRAMS AT AUTISM QUEENSLAND

-Autism Queensland is involved in a number of research programs around the education of children on the autism spectrum, sensory processing issues, current practices and professional development of occupational therapists supporting people on the spectrum; family-centred practice; and the use of remote technologies to assist clients in rural areas.
-Read more.
+Autism Queensland is involved in a number of research programs around the education of autistic students, sensory processing differences, practices and professional development needs of clinicians supporting autistic people; the development and evaluation of goal setting tools, and the evaluation of services for autistic adolescents and adults, and telepractice.

-Click here for more information about advertising your research project with Autism Queensland.
+Learn more about advertising your own research project with Autism Queensland.

 High quality research is essential to enable us to develop better understanding of autism and to develop better interventions in the future.
 Click on the link below to see how you can be involved.